 In addition to the lawyers in the tax practice, Morgan Lewis has tax lawyers in related practices, such as white collar litigation and government investigations, employee benefits and executive compensation, and personal law.
 We work closely with the firm’s corporate lawyers when counseling clients on domestic and international mergers, acquisitions, spin-offs, buyouts, restructurings, and securities offerings.
 On a day-to-day basis, we also partner with our clients’ in-house tax personnel to address ongoing issues, satisfy compliance obligations, and prepare for potential controversies.

-Our tax controversy team is rated by Chambers USA in the top tier, and delivers strategic, practical advice to clients involved in disputes with the IRS and state taxing authorities.
-Drawing upon a core group of high-level government alumni, strong Washington, DC connections, a high profile in the tax bar, and a reputation for integrity with US federal and state authorities, we energetically and effectively represent clients in these critical matters.
+Ranked in Band 1 by Chambers USA, our nationwide tax controversy team delivers strategic, practical advice to clients involved in disputes with the Internal Revenue Service and state taxing authorities.
+We energetically and effectively represent clients in these critical matters by drawing upon our core group of high-level government alumni, strong connections in Washington, DC, a high profile in the tax bar, and a reputation for integrity with US federal and state authorities.

-We represent some of the largest corporate taxpayers in the United States in cutting-edge, large-dollar domestic and cross-border tax issues and related enforcement efforts.
-We work seamlessly across offices, collaborating to identify the most relevant expertise to help our clients, and maintaining up-to-the-minute knowledge of developments affecting our clients.
+Our lawyers represent some of the largest corporate taxpayers in the United States in cutting-edge, large-dollar domestic and cross-border tax issues and related enforcement efforts.
+We work seamlessly across offices, collaborating to identify the most relevant resources to help our clients and to maintain up-to-the-minute knowledge of developments affecting them.

 We realistically evaluate litigation hazards and seek to achieve resolutions at the earliest possible stage.
 Our tax litigators guide clients through the following aspects of the controversy process:

-We have experience and substantial strength in handling high-profile IRS enforcement issues, with an emphasis on complex structures and partnerships—inbound and outbound international tax issues generally, and cross-border transfer pricing issues in particular.
+We have experience and substantial strength in handling high-profile IRS enforcement issues, with an emphasis on complex structures and partnerships, including inbound and outbound international tax issues generally and cross-border transfer pricing issues in particular.

 Our tax lawyers advise clients on transactional tax planning matters on a global basis.
 US domestic and international mergers and acquisitions, divestitures, reorganizations, spin-offs, joint ventures, and strategic alliances, as well as equity and debt securities offerings, are among the areas in which we offer tax counseling.